Claudio Cisullo: Mandates

 While directing the investment activities of CC Trust Group, Claudio Cisullo holds multiple mandates as strategy advisor and Board Member of several international organizations.
 He is a member of the Board of Directors of Ringier AG, one of the biggest European media companies, since 2013 and he is a member of the Foundation Board of the Law and Economics Foundation for the promotion of the degree of "Master in Law and Economics" at the University of St. Gallen.
 In 2014, Cisullo founded Chain IQ Group and since then has held the position of Executive Chairman.
 In 2017 he founded ACC Investments SRL and in 2019 ACC One Holding AG, two companies in property development and management, both of which he serves as Chairman.
-In September 2019 Claudio Cisullo was appointed to the Foundation Board of the Swiss Entrepreneurs Foundation, a non-profit initiative with the aim to support start-ups and entrepreneurship within Switzerland and to promote a Swiss innovation ecosystem.
 In May 2021 he has been elected as Chairman of the Board of Directors of the Romanian award-winning, premium segment, green property developer One United Properties.
 Claudio Cisullo has been a shareholder and Member of the Board of Directors of One United Properties since 2020 and has recently become the third largest shareholder of the company.
+As of 2024, Claudio Cisullo holds dual roles as an investor and a Board Member at Artex AG.